Fundamentals of UX Testing

 Testers need to concentrate on critical & frequently used functionalities of the system.

-Educate Designers and Developers that this testing outcomes is not a sign of failure but it's a sign of Improvement
+Educate designers and developers that these testing outcomes are not a sign of failure but a sign of improvement

 UX metrics you should be tracking